Space-Eternity-3/SE3-Website/docs/DatapackInfo/ObjectsGenerate.md

 sidebar_position: 6
 ---

-Objects generate is a place, where you can set an object generation depending on asteroid type.
+Objects generate is a place, where you can customize object generation chance depending on asteroid type.
 Every jse3 line is a different asteroid.

 ## Contents